Full council debates

 - to commission further investigation into the matter, for example by a relevant committee.

-Where the issue is one on which the Cabinet are required to make the final decision, the council will decide whether to make recommendations to inform that decision.
+Where the issue is one on which the are required to make the final decision, the council will decide whether to make recommendations to inform that decision.
 The petition organiser will receive written confirmation of this decision.
 This confirmation will also be published on our website.